-The American Community Survey (ACS) is an ongoing statistical survey administered by the Census Bureau that samples a small percentage of the population every year, providing communities the information they need to plan for public investments and services.
+The American Community Survey (ACS) is administered by the Census Bureau and samples a small percentage of the population every year, providing communities the information they need to plan for public investments and services.

 The ACS replaced the “long form” of the decennial census after the year 2000, and is one of the best sources of local data.

-ACS data are primarily available through the Census Bureau’s American FactFinder resource, which will connect you with prepared data tables.
+ACS data are primarily available through the Census Bureau’s Data Explorer resource.

 The Census Bureau also offers a data tool to extract raw ACS data, called DataFerrett.

-“Economic Characteristics” and “Social Characteristics” tables each include a variety of data, but on different topics.
+ACS tables include“Economic Characteristics” and “Social Characteristics” plus a variety of data on different topics.

 - Data Profiles Selector